sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-07.md

     ![Visual-Studio-Add-View-Index-2](images/data-connect-vs-add-view-index.png)

 1. Update the markup in the new Views/EmailMetrics/Index.cshtml to the following.
-This will add a form with a single button that will submit an HTTP POST to the custom controller action added in the last step:
+This will add a form with a single button that will submit an HTTP POST to the custom controller action added in the last step.

     ```html
     @{